genie-platform/genie-backend/README.md

 Genie is a plaftorm for game developers to reward their players.
 You can give a reward for winning a competition.
 As a game developer you write the logic that rewards your users, and Genie provides an easy API to make it work.
 And also, you don't pay for the rewards.

+# We are Live!

+Genie's alpha version is up and running, connected to the Kovan network.
+Try it on http://api.thegenie.xyz/.

 # How it works

 Genie levarages the Ethereum Network, and reward users with stablecoins pegged to dollar.
 Now [DAI](https://makerdao.com/en/) is supported.
 Genie proposes a new funding model, in which game developers seting up a fund which interest rate is used to pay for the rewards.
 The fund earns interest by using the [Compound Protocol](https://compound.finance/).